memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

    b.
 Width: 100mm
    c.
 Depth: 30mm
 1. `HRD_02`: To fulfill `UI_04`, the following shall be the output ports for this device:
-   a. a BNC port (receptable)
+   a. a BNC port (receptable) where the outer shell is connected to ground and the inner line is connected to the output signal
-   b. a 0.1" pin header
+   b. a 0.1" pin header pair (ground + signal)
-   c. a 0.1" socket header
+   c. a 0.1" socket header pair (ground + signal)
-   d. two banana plug receptacles
+   d. two banana plug receptacles (ground + signal)
 1. `HRD_03`: The device shall be powered by a single standard ANSI 1604A (IEC 6LR61) 9V alkaline battery.
 1. `HRD_04`: (FUTURE) The device shall support being powered via USB C.
 1. `HRD_05`: The device shall have a 3V backup 2032 battery to support graceful shutdown.